Sell Patek Philippe Watch

 Owing its design to the late, great Gerald Genta, who is rumoured to have sketched the design on a napkin, Patek Philippe introduced the Nautilus ref: 3700/1 in 1976.

-A model dramatically different from any other Pateks available at the time, the prestigious company’s first attempt at a sports model received much attention and great acclaim.
-Patek Philippe had managed to find the perfect balance between sport function and elegance.
+A model dramatically different from any other Pateks available at the time, the prestigious company’s first attempt at a sports model received a lot of attention and great acclaim.
+Patek Philippe had managed to find the perfect balance between sports function and elegant finesse.

-The Nautilus model remained of simple design until 1998, when the first model offering more than a date complication was introduced (ref: 3710).
-Although the addition of a winding indicator was not particularly exciting, it paved the way for the introduction of the ref: 3712 in 2005: A triple complication movement, including power reserve moon phase.
-The 3712 took the Nautilus range to a whole new level, including the introduction of the first chronograph introduced just a year later in 2006.
+The Nautilus model remained of simple design until 1998, when the first model to offer more than a date complication was introduced (ref: 3710).
+Although the addition of a winding indicator was not particularly exciting, it paved the way for the introduction of the ref: 3712 in 2005.
+This featured a triple complication movement, including a power reserve moon phase.
+The 3712 took the Nautilus range to a whole new level and witnessed the introduction of its first chronograph just a year later in 2006.

 Sell Your Patek Philippe Calatrava

-Launched in 1932, arguably the most recognisable of Patek Philippe’s signature collection of watches, is the Calatrava.
-The elegant understated models in this long-standing production directly reflect the sophistication style of the Patek Philippe brand.
+Launched in 1932, the Calatrava is arguably the most recognisable of Patek Philippe’s signature collection.
+The elegant understated models featuring in this long-standing production directly reflect the sophisticated style of the Patek Philippe brand.
 The inspiration for the collection was the German-rooted ‘Bauhaus Art Movement’ which originated in the 1900s, with Bauhaus translating as ‘School of Building’.

 The consistent styling of the Calatrava model over the last 90 years, although still advancing on its own design, manages to transcend modern trends, refusing to let contemporary watch designs affect its classic appearance.
 Varying between time-only versions, such as the Calatrava 5196, some versions, like the 5127 range, features a date function.